-Rothesay is a smart Victorian seaside resort and the main town on the east side of Isle of Bute out in the Firth of Clyde.
+Rothesay is a smart Victorian seaside resort and the main town on the east side of Isle of Bute.

-Visitor can also explore the beautiful Rothesay Castle, its dungeons, thick outer walls and grand hall which are all now fully restored.
+Visitors can also explore the impressive Rothesay Castle, its dungeons, thick outer walls and grand hall which are all now fully restored.
 Just behind it sits the fascinating Bute Museum.

-To the north of Rothesay, through the small community of Port Bannatyne, lies Ettrick Bay, Bute’s most accessible beach, which is a relatively safe haven for able swimmers.
+To the north of Rothesay, through the small community of Port Bannatyne, lies Ettrick Bay, Bute’s most accessible beach, which is a relative safe haven for able swimmers.